radekBednarik/data_generator/README.md

 Random Data Generator.

-Create dataset with random data of datatypes int, float and str.
-Other datatypes, most importantly date will be added in the future.
+Create dataset with random data of datatypes int, float, str and date (more precisely python's datetime.datetime).

 Data are exported to .csv files.